AlonzoMorales/SQL/README.md

 ### Objectives

 #### Data Modeling
-Inspect the six CSVs and sketch out an ERD of the tables.
+Inspect the six CSVs with employee data and sketch out an ERD of the tables.

 #### Data Engineering
 * Create a table schema for each of the six CSV files.
 Specify data types, primary keys, foreign keys, and other constraints.
 * Import each CSV file into the corresponding SQL table.

 #### Data Analysis
-Once database is complete, do the following:
+Once database is complete, do the following using SLQ queries:

 * List the following details of each employee: employee number, last name, first name, gender, and salary.
 * List employees who were hired in 1986.